heimidal/vimfiles/README.md

 # Vim Configuration

 My configuration files for Vim.
-Tuned to play nice with MacVim.
-Setup using homesick for symlinkin' goodness.
+Tuned to play nice with [MacVim][macvim].
+Setup using [homesick][homesick] for that symlinkn' goodness.

 ## Installation Notes

-Add some info about installing and/or forking..

-## Custom Configurations

-Add info about nodelint, markdown, snipmate and other specific customizations..
+Basic setup instructions to get the party started:

+1. Install the latest snapshot of [MacVim][macvim]
+- Either build from source or snag a download, make sure it's built with all of the correct interpreters (check the [MacVim wiki][mvim-wiki] for more information)
+- Install [homesick][homesick]: `gem install homesick`
+- Run `homesick clone git://github.com/mkitt/vimfiles.git` to clone the repository
+- Symlink `homesick symlink vimfiles` to create the necessary dot files within the `~/` directory
+- Move to the homesick directory`cd ~/.homesick/repos/vimfiles/`
+- Run `git submodule init`
+- Run `git submodule update`
+- Run `bash update`

+You should now be ready to get down to business.

 ## Updating The Configuration